 AI has made its way into almost every aspect of life, and education is no exception.
 From helping students draft essays to answering complex medical questions, AI tools can be incredibly useful.
 But are medical schools keeping an eye on who uses AI?
 The answer is… kind of.

 Medical schools aren’t outright banning AI in all cases, but they’re starting to pay attention.
 According to some sources, schools are concerned about applicants relying too heavily on AI tools.
-They want to make sure that the personal statements, essays, and other parts of your application reflect your own thoughts, not just a polished AI-generated version.
+They want to make sure that the personal statements, essays, and other parts of your application reflect your thoughts, not just a polished AI-generated version.
 After all, medical schools are looking for future doctors who can think critically and communicate effectively—not just people who can run a bot.

 How Do Medical Schools Detect AI Use?

-This is the million-dollar question: Can medical schools actually tell if you used AI?
+This is the million-dollar question: Can medical schools tell if you used AI?
 Well, yes and no.

 - Plagiarism Detection Tools: Many medical schools already use plagiarism detection software to ensure that essays and personal statements are original.
 Some of these tools are being updated to also detect AI-generated content.
 These AI-detection tools analyze the writing patterns, looking for signs of machine-generated text, which tends to be more predictable and uniform than human writing.